Cloud Manager provides simplified and advanced management of Cloud Volumes ONTAP storage.

 Allocation of cloud resources for the initial volume

-When you create your first volume, Cloud Manager launches an ONTAP Cloud instance or an ONTAP Cloud HA pair in AWS and purchases Amazon EBS storage for the volume:
+When you create your first volume, Cloud Manager launches a Cloud Volumes ONTAP instance or a Cloud Volumes ONTAP HA pair in AWS and purchases Amazon EBS storage for the volume:

 The size of the initial volume determines the EC2 instance type and the number of EBS disks.